Moduli space of genus one curves on cubic threefold: Free components

 We are ready to prove the Movable Bend-and-Break Theorem \ref{Thm:MBB}.

 {\proof[Proof of Theorem \ref{Thm:MBB}] Let $M\subset \widetilde{M}^{bir}_{1,0}(X,e)$ be a free component with $e\geqslant 5$.
 Let $g: E\to X$ be a general member of $M$.
-Let $T$ be the locus containing $[g]$ in $M$ constructed in the statement of Proposition \ref{Prop:MBB}.
-By Theorem \ref{ThmA1}, the map $g$ satisfies $h^1(E,g^*T_X) = 0$, hence the map $H^0(E, N_g) \to H^1(E,T_E)$ is a surjection.
+Let $T$ be the locus containing $[g]$ in the statement of Proposition \ref{Prop:MBB}.
+By Corollary \ref{Cor: mor does not dominate kontsevich}, the component $M$ generically parametrizes free curves, hence $h^1(E,g^*T_X) = 0$ and the map $H^0(E, N_g) \to H^1(E,T_E)$ is a surjection.
 This implies that the image of the universal family $\CU_T$ of $T$ under the projection $\pi: \CU_M \to \overline{M}_{1,1}$ is equal to $\overline{M}_{1,1}$.
-Then $T$ either parametrizes a stable map with a reducible domain which is precisely the desired broken curve by Proposition \ref{Prop:MBB}, or parametrizes a stable map $f$ whose image under $\pi$ is the nodal rational curve $[C]\in \overline{M}_{1,1}$.
-In the latter case, a dimension count shows that the locus of maps with reducible domain above $[C]$ has codimension at least $2$.
-Since $T$ is a $1$-dimensional family constructed from general points and a general basepoint free curve, the domain of $f$ is an irreducible nodal rational curve with a single node.
-We may then apply nodal Bend-and-Break \ref{nodalMainMBB} to $[f]$ to obtain the desired broken curve. }
+Then $T$ either parametrizes a stable map with a reducible domain which is precisely the desired broken curve by Proposition \ref{Prop:MBB}, or parametrizes a stable map $f$ whose image under $\pi$ is the nodal rational curve $[C, p]\in \overline{M}_{1,1}$.
+In the latter case, a dimension count shows that the locus of maps with reducible domain above $[C, p]$ has codimension at least $2$.
+Since $T$ is a $1$-dimensional family constructed from general points and a general basepoint free curve, the domain of $f$ is $C$.
+Moreover, $[f]$ is a smooth point of $M$ by Proposition \ref{free genus one nodal stable map}.
+Hence we may apply nodal Bend-and-Break \ref{nodalMainMBB} to $[f]$ to obtain the desired broken curve. }